 Stay at Bistro Lotte in Frome to enjoy Hauser & Wirth Somerset

-Bistro Lotte has six beautiful guest bedrooms above our delicious French restaurant in the heart of arty Frome.
-Our B&B accommodation is exceedingly comfortable and offers guests the chance to enjoy a petit ambience Francais in rural Somerset!
+Bistro Lotte has ten beautiful guest bedrooms above our delicious French restaurant in the heart of arty Frome.
+Of the ten rooms, two are family suites that accommodate up to four guests.
+Our B&B guest rooms are exceedingly comfortable with Super King sized beds and gorgeous Bramley products.
+Why not come and stay with us to have the chance to enjoy a petit ambience Francais in rural Somerset!

 Bruton is very easily reached by either train or car from Frome.
 If you are staying at Bistro Lotte we can organise a taxi or advise you on the train times if you do not have a car for your visit.
 We recommend you book a room or reserve a table in advance – we are always busy and particularly at the weekends.

 There are many other fantastic days out around Frome – we’ve put together a whole host of ideas for you on our ‘Things to Do In and Around Frome‘ page on our website.